Xacbal Dam

 The Xacbal Dam (Spanish: Planta Hidroeléctrica Xacbal) is a reinforced concrete gravity dam and power plant spanning the Xacbal River in the municipality of Chajul, Guatemala.
+Construction began in April 2007 and the project became operational in August 2010.

 A 10.35 m high dam diverts the river's water flow to a sand filter and on through an open conduction channel to a daily regulation reservoir located outside the river channel.
 A 4.7 km conduction tunnel with a diameter of 4.65 m, directs the water through a 615 m long pressure pipe (diameter 3.55 m) to the power house.
 The water is diverted back to the Xacbal river channel.

 The plant has 2 x 47 MW Francis vertical axis turbines with an installed capacity of 94 MW.
 A 120 km transmission line was built to connect the power plant to the national grid.
 Annual power production is estimated at 486 GWh.